paro-paro/eslint-config/README.md

 * One line setup! :rocket:

-* ESLint for both linting & formatting (no prettier) :wrench:
+* ESLint for both linting and formatting (no prettier) :wrench:

 * Strict, although reasonable, out-of-the-box preset.